aaronzomback/oku/README.md

 3. Add API keys as listed in the .env.example file.

 4. Start the server by running ````nodemon```` in the server folder.
-5. Create a database called "foodprint_dev" with PostgreSQL.
+5. Create a database called "oku" with Neo4j Desktop.

 5. For a better experience, you might want to populate your DB with mock data.
 To do so follow these steps:
       * In the server folder, find the "mock_data" folder